JamalXVI/document-center/Readme.md

 - **FastAPI**: A modern, high-performance web framework for building APIs with Python.
 - **MongoDB**: A NoSQL database to handle non-relational and flexible data structures.
 - **Uvicorn**: ASGI server to run the FastAPI application.
+- **Docker**: Used to containerize the application and database for easy setup and deployment.

 ## Installation